This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 Here are a couple of pictures from our trip to Mont St. Michel.

 When I was experimenting with my recipe, I made two batches of creme brulee.
-In the first batch, I used coconut sugar which is a somewhat healthier alternative to regular sugar.
+In the first batch, I used coconut sugar as an alternative to regular sugar.
 While the custard didn’t change its texture that much, the top was a disaster.
 Simply because the darker coconut sugar Burned, with capital B. So, if you want to try this creme brulee, better use the coconut sugar only for the custard and top with regular white sugar.
 Later, you could eat only the custard since the top is pretty easy to remove.
-Or you could simply skip the caramelizing step. 🙂
+Or you could simply skip the caramelizing step. ๐Ÿ™‚

 How To Make Creme Brulee with Fresh Berries